 Spokane Arts Grant Awards (SAGA) funds multiple programs and projects three times every year through a competitive application process.
 Grant winners carry out arts related activities in the Spokane area during the twelve months following their award date.
 Awards can be for any amount up to $10,000.

 SAGA defines the term “arts” by observing our community’s creative activity.
 We live in a region populated by many cultures, talented in varied crafts and trades, and curious about learning and engaging in technique, expression, and artistic community.
 SAGA has funded blacksmithing and glassblowing, cultural art forms such as canoe making, performance, exhibition, education, therapy, and individual artistic development.
 We have also funded arts-based businesses and new collaborations.

 SAGA stands on the principle that creatives should be paid for the work they do and we educate both the broader community and the artistic sector that creative work has value.

-2021 was SAGA’s fifth year serving the Spokane region.
-At the end of its fifth year, SAGA had funded 129 proposals providing a total of more than one half-million dollars to local artists, organizations, and businesses.
+2023 was SAGA’s seventh year serving the Spokane region.
+At the end of its seventh year, SAGA had funded 171 proposals providing a total of more than $800,000 dollars to local artists, organizations, and businesses.
 Below we provide a complete list of each of our awardees since our first year of funding in 2017.

 View just the most recent year’s winners here.